Mahestro320/SMC-Client/README.md

 To compile it, you can use Visual Studio or the basic C++ compiler

 WARNING: It needs Boost 1.88.0+ to work.
 To do this, put the Boost include folder in "external"

+## How to connect

+To connect to a server, you can modify the "server.address" and "server.port" keys of the "data/config.ini" configuration file using the shell or a standard text editor